 | CMS Hospital Price Transparency Data | Shows actual negotiated rates hospitals agreed to with insurers | Free |

 Since 2021, hospitals have been required by federal law to publish their negotiated rates online.
-Use this to your advantage.
 If your hospital charges you $8,000 for a procedure but accepted $2,500 from Blue Cross, you have a strong argument for why your bill should be closer to $2,500.

-Now that you have your itemized bill and fair-price data, it is time to pick up the phone.
-Here is a step-by-step script you can adapt:
+Now that you have your itemized bill and fair-price data, call the billing department.

 - Call early in the week, early in the day.
 Billing representatives tend to be less overwhelmed on Tuesday or Wednesday mornings.

 - Be polite and empathetic.
-Remember, the person on the phone did not set these prices.
-Kindness goes a long way.
+The person on the phone did not set these prices.

-- State your situation clearly.
-“I received a bill for $6,400 for my ER visit.
-I’ve reviewed the itemized charges and compared them to fair market rates in my area, and I’d like to discuss reducing this amount.”
+- State your situation: “I received a bill for $6,400 for my ER visit.
+I have reviewed the itemized charges and compared them to fair market rates in my area, and I would like to discuss reducing this amount.”

 - Ask for the self-pay or uninsured discount.
-Many hospitals offer a 30% to 60% discount for patients who pay out of pocket.
-You just have to ask.
+Many hospitals offer 30 to 60% discount for patients who pay out of pocket.
+Ask.

-- Offer a lump-sum settlement.
-If you can afford to pay a reduced amount upfront, say: “I can pay $2,000 today if we can settle this balance in full.”
-Hospitals love immediate payment because it saves them billing and collection costs.
+- Offer a lump-sum settlement: “I can pay $2,000 today if we can settle this balance in full.”
+Hospitals love immediate payment.

 - Ask for the cash-pay rate.
-This is often dramatically lower than the billed amount.
+Often dramatically lower than the billed amount.

-- Reference Medicare rates.
-Saying “Medicare pays $1,200 for this procedure” gives you a concrete benchmark.
+- Reference Medicare rates: “Medicare pays $1,200 for this procedure” gives you a concrete benchmark.

-- Get everything in writing.
-Once you reach an agreement, ask for a written confirmation before you pay a single dollar.
+- Get everything in writing before you pay a single dollar.

 Having a solid handle on your overall budget makes negotiations easier because you know exactly what you can afford.
 If you have not already, check out our guide on the zero-based budget method to get a clear picture of every dollar.

-If you cannot afford to pay the reduced amount in a lump sum, payment plans are almost always available.
-Here is the key: most hospital payment plans are interest-free if you arrange them directly with the provider.
+If you cannot afford to pay a reduced amount in a lump sum, payment plans are almost always available.
+Most hospital payment plans are interest-free if you arrange them directly with the provider.

 When setting up a payment plan: